-24 My cousin, Chris, is one that's missing in 25 Winnipeg.
-He's still missing.
-How many more?
-It has to stop.
+1 stop.
 The laws have to change.
 Something has to change.
-1 The laws are protecting the criminals, and they're getting 2 away with it because they know the system.
-What -- at the 3 cost of what?
+2 The laws are protecting the criminals, and they're getting 3 away with it because they know the system.
+What at the 4 cost of what?
 My daughter?
 Your daughter?
 Who next?
-4 We're not safe.
-Our women are not safe 5 anymore.
+5 We're not safe.
+Our women are not safe 6 anymore.
 Nobody is safe.
 Thank you so much.
 Thank you.
-6 COMMISSIONER MICHÈLE AUDETTE: From the 7 Cashton Community, where I'm from.
-And, I'll speak 8 English.
-And, if Canada had implemented all the 9 recommendation, there's over 1,200 recommendations for the 10 past four years -- for the past 20 years, we wouldn't be 11 sitting here.
+7 COMMISSIONER MICHÈLE AUDETTE: From the 8 Cashton Community, where I'm from.
+And, I'll speak 9 English.
+And, if Canada had implemented all the 10 recommendation, there's over 1,200 recommendations for the 11 past four years for the past 20 years, we wouldn't be 12 sitting here.
 We would be celebrating instead.
-12 So, it's something that we've been failed 13 for a long, long time, for too long, that I'm not ashamed 14 15 to say it where I'm today.
-And, I have to say that no family should go through what you went, with all of you 16 sitting here.
-After listening and receiving your truth, 17 this is your truth for me, and I honour this sincerely.
-18 19 And, still today going through that pain with no answer, no help and no support, I don't think --20 it's not only the RCMP who failed you; it's the country, 21 it's Canada where I think all your family deserve health 22 support, the way you believe in your God, the spirituality, 23 the physical and mental support seem to be missing, because 24 we've heard stories that they had one day of health, some 25 none, and you don't deserve that.
+13 So, it's something that we've been failed 14 for a long, long time, for too long, that I'm not ashamed 15 to say it where I'm today.
+And, I have to say that no 16 family should go through what you went, with all of you 17 sitting here.
+After listening and receiving your truth, 18 this is your truth for me, and I honour this sincerely.
+19 And, still today going through that pain 20 with no answer, no help and no support, I don't think 21 it's not only the RCMP who failed you; it's the country, 22 it's Canada where I think all your family deserve health 23 support, the way you believe in your God, the spirituality, 24 the physical and mental support seem to be missing, because 25 we've heard stories that they had one day of health, some none, and you don't deserve that.
 And, for me, I have to be frank and honest, I have that same concern.

-Like I said yesterday, that I don't want to see those recommendations, I want them to be alive.
-And, when I'll be free moccasin after this mandate, I will be pushing, pushing, pushing as a mother and as a new grandmother.
+Like I said yesterday, that I don't want to

+see those recommendations, I want them to be alive.
+And,

+when I'll be free moccasin after this mandate, I will be

+pushing, pushing, pushing as a mother and as a new